Virginia Becomes the Latest State to Require COVID-19 Training

 - Noncontact methods of greeting

 - The proper use and limitations of Personal Protective Equipment

-- The illegality of discrimination on the basis of:
+- The illegality of discrimination is based on:

 - Exercising the employee’s health and safety rights under the law

-- Raising a concern about infection control at his or her worksite
+- Raising a concern about infection control at their worksite

 - Refusing to enter a work location the employee feels is unsafe